r1TOASTER/PulseHunter/README.md

 This command will generate an executable file named PulseHunter.exe in the bin folder.
 ## Usage

 To use PulseHunter, simply run the executable file and follow the prompts.
-The program currently allows you to check the status of a port on a given IP address.
+The program currently allows you to check the open ports running on your pc (UDP and TCP).

 Future updates to the program will include: